juchen/CoroutineDemo/README.md

 Use Kotlin Coroutine
 ====================

 The implementation is at the commit tagged 'kotlin-coroutine'.
 The `MainActivity.java` exists no more.
-It has be converted to `MainActivity.kt` before being refactored to use a Kotlin Coroutine, instead of the stage runner state machine.
+It has been converted to `MainActivity.kt` before being refactored to use a Kotlin Coroutine, instead of the stage runner state machine.

 If you are not familiar with the syntax of Kotlin, you may want to take a look at the commit "Converted to Kotlin code." and compare with the